Loofy147/Mobil-chain/mobil-minig-chain-patent.md

 I integrated these changes into the canvas document so the draft is now focused on what is both patentable and investable.
 Read the added sections for the exact claim language, pilot metrics, investor memo, and GTM plan.

-If you want immediate next steps I can do now (select one):
+immediate next steps  (select one):

 generate a compact investor one-page from the memo I added (text output in chat),